mate-academy/js_2048_game/README.md

 **Mockup**
 https://play2048.co/

-**Game Rules**
+**Describe**
-+ The game board is 4×4, and tiles can have values 2, 4, 8… 2ⁿ.
+This code implements the core logic for the 2048 game.
+It includes functions for initializing, rendering, and updating the game board.
+Key features:

-+ Use arrow keys to move tiles.
-Numbers slide until blocked.
++ start(): Begins the game by setting the status to "playing" and placing two random tiles on the board.
-+ Matching tiles merge into a doubled number (one merge per move).
++ restart(): Resets the game board and score.
-+ A move is valid if at least one tile changes.
++ renderBoard(): Updates the game UI to reflect the current board state.
-+ After each move, a new tile (2 or 4) appears (10% chance for 4).
++ getRandomTitle(): Places a new random tile (2 or 4) in an empty cell.
-+ Win: A 2048 tile appears.
++ slide(row): Moves and merges tiles in a row according to the 2048 rules.
-+ Game Over: No valid moves left.
++ checkGameOver(): Determines if the game is won or lost.
-+ The Start button turns into Restart after the first move.
++ hasMoves(): Checks if there are any possible moves left.
-+ Score increases based on merged values.
++ hasWon(): Checks if the player has reached the 2048 tile.
-+
+The code follows the fundamental mechanics of the 2048 game, handling tile movements, merging, and game state checks.

 **Project Structure**
 Game logic – src/modules/Game.class.js (exports Game class).
 UI & Controls – src/index.html with main.js (uses Game instance).